 Timing Your FAR Application

-Generally, the FAR opens for candidates to submit their materials in June.
-Law schools are granted access to the Register in August.
-It is best to submit your FAR application before the first deadline so that it goes out with the first distribution to law schools.
-The FAR is released to law schools in three separate distributions during the late summer and fall.
-Many law schools, however, fill all or nearly all of their interview slots with people who registered during the earliest “distribution” of the FAR.
-As a result, you should make every effort to submit your materials before the first deadline so that you can be in the first distribution.
+Candidates may begin filling out their FAR form in June, with two submission deadlines in August that correlate to the two “distribution” dates on which candidate forms become searchable to hiring committees.
+It is best to submit your FAR application before the first deadline so that it becomes searchable in the first distribution.
+Many law schools fill all or nearly all of their interview slots with people who registered for this distribution.
 If you wait too long to submit, a law school may not have an interview slot left to give you even if they are interested.
 Competition for these slots is steep, but it becomes steeper as interviewing slots disappear.

 Strategic Completion of the FAR Application